Sellers’ Obligation to Disclose Latent Defects: Legal Liability and the Role of Brokers

 The Role of Brokers: Open and Honest Communication

 Because latent defects are hidden, brokers may not have firsthand knowledge of them.
 This makes open and honest communication between brokers and sellers essential.
-Sellers must be forthcoming about any known issues, as brokers rely on the seller’s disclosures to provide accurate information to buyers.
+Sellers must be forthcoming about any known but hidden issues, as brokers rely on the seller’s disclosures to provide accurate information to buyers.
 If a seller intentionally withholds a known hidden defect, they risk liability, which could have serious legal and financial consequences.